Visions of the Self

 Photo: Edgar Laguinia

-Glenn Brown was appointed a Commander of the Order of the British Empire (CBE) in Queen Elizabeth II’s 2019 birthday honors list for his service to the arts.
+Glenn Brown was appointed a Commander of the Order of the British Empire (CBE) in Queen Elizabeth II’s 2019 birthday honors list for his service to the arts on November 5.
 The title CBE is bestowed to individuals who have made distinct and innovative contributions to the United Kingdom.

 Glenn Brown, Bice Curiger, and Ger Luijten